 Science: Using scientific rules and methods to solve problems.

-New jobs are being produced at a rate of 6.1% which is lower than average.
-The Bureau of Labor Statistics predicts 4,200 new jobs for Aerospace Engineers by 2026.
-There will be an estimated 4,600 positions for Aerospace Engineer per year.
+There were about 69,600 jobs for Aerospace Engineer in 2016 (in the United States).
+New jobs are being produced at a rate of 6% which is above the national average.
+The Bureau of Labor Statistics predicts 4,200 new jobs for Aerospace Engineer by 2026.
+The BLS estimates 4,600 yearly job openings in this field.

 How much do Aerospace Engineers make in each U.S. state?